 L’Atelier de Joël Robuchon (Covent Garden)

 Covent Garden’s L’Atelier de Joël Robuchon is an incredible 3-floor dining brasserie with stylish décor and a menu of the most inventive world-class French cuisine.
-If you love classic French flavours served up with a creative twist, this is the place to come for a celebratory dinner.
+If you love classic French flavors served up with a creative twist, this is the place to come for a celebratory dinner.
 And surrounded by bars, pubs and cool nightlife hangouts, it’s the perfect place to start your night at the weekend.
 Featuring open kitchens for that live cooking atmosphere that clued-up foodies crave these days, and a fabulous outdoor terrace.

 Contemporary Peruvian cuisine showcased in a compact but well-decorated space, complete with a show-stopping skylight.
-Chef Robert Ortiz is one of the most successful pioneers for Peruvian cooking and he aims to take his diners on a journey of unique flavours and beautiful ingredients, presented in a slick and stylish way.
+Chef Robert Ortiz is one of the most successful pioneers for Peruvian cooking and he aims to take his diners on a journey of unique flavors and beautiful ingredients, presented in a slick and stylish way.

 Outlaw’s at The Capital (Knightsbridge)